David Geffen: Personal life

-Sexuality
+Sexuality and relationships

 During the 1970s, Geffen dated Cher and spent eighteen months in a relationship with her.
 They began their relationship in 1973, while Cher was still married to Sonny Bono, but their marriage was already ending.
 Geffen helped Cher gain independence in her career, since she was dependent on Sonny for some business contracts that Geffen would later call "slave labor".
 In early 1974, Cher's divorce became public and was heavily covered by the media, and it was at this time that Cher and Geffen made their first appearance together, at the Grammy Awards ceremony.
 It was from this moment that Geffen became a media celebrity.
 Eventually, Cher left him for Gregg Allman.

 Geffen eventually came out as gay in 1992.
 In May 2007, Out magazine ranked Geffen first in its list of the 50 "Most Powerful Gay Men and Women in America".
 Geffen married 30-year-old former go-go dancer and pornographic film actor Donovan Michaels in 2023.
 In May 2025, Geffen filed for divorce; he did not have a pre-nuptial agreement with Michaels.

 Wealth

 As of October 2023, Geffen has an estimated net worth of $9.1 billion, making him one of the richest people in the entertainment industry.

 In February 2020, Geffen sold his Beverly Hills estate to Amazon CEO Jeff Bezos for $165 million, a price believed to be the highest ever paid for a home in a California real estate transaction.
 In June 2020, Geffen purchased Casey Wasserman's Beverly Hills estate for $68 million.

 In 2007, Geffen bought a half-share in friend Larry Ellison's luxury yacht Rising Sun, then at 138 m the sixth largest motor yacht in the world.
 After Ellison ordered a new and more compact 91 m yacht, he sold his remaining half share in Rising Sun to Geffen in 2010.

 In 2009, Russian billionaire Roman Abramovich agreed to a divorce settlement with his wife Irina that resulted in her taking ownership of the 115 m yacht Pelorus.
-Approached on Geffen's behalf by broker Merle Wood, Geffen bought Pelorus in 2011 for $300 million.
-Later that year Geffen sold Pelorus to Sheikh Abdullah bin Zayed bin Sultan Al Nahyan for €214 million, way below its former price.
+Approached on Geffen's behalf by broker Merle Wood, Irina sold Pelorus to Geffen in 2011 for $300 million.
+Later that year Geffen sold Pelorus to Sheikh Abdullah bin Zayed bin Sultan Al Nahyan for €214 million, significantly below its former price.